Oliver-Goth/SD-Exam-Project-Gateway/README.md

 ![alt text](images/financial_test_jajaco.png)

-Most of the testing has been to test the commissions model with Equivalence Partitioning and Boundary Value Analysis (explanation will follow) because a lot of the business logic for this Microservice has been there.
+Most of the testing has been to evaluate the commissions model with equivalence partitioning and boundary value analysis (explanation will follow) because a lot of the business logic for this Microservice has been within this model.

 In total 32 tests has passed:

 ![alt text](images/TEST.png)

-#### Equivalence Partitioning and Boundary Value Analysis – The Commission Model
+#### Equivalence Partitioning and Boundary Value Analysis

-The `CommissionCalculatorTest` class applies Equivalence Partitioning and Boundary Value Analysis  to verify that commission and fee calculations in the Financial Microservice behave correctly under normal circumstances and edge case circumstances.
+The `CommissionCalculatorTest` class uses equivalence partitioning and boundary value analysis to verify that commission and fee calculations in the Financial Microservice behave correctly under normal circumstances and edge case circumstances.

 #### Commission Model Explanation
 The commission calculation used by the MTOGO system is based on an incremental fee structure rather than a flat percentage.

-The total amount for each order is divided into defined ranges, and within each range,a different commission rate is charged:
+The total amount for each order is divided into defined ranges, and within each range, a different commission rate is charged:

 - The first 100 of the order amount is 6% that goes to MTOGO
 - The portion from 101 to 500 is 5% that goes to MTOGO